GunnarFarneback/Inflate.jl/README.md

 * Want a full-featured streaming interface.
 * Want a battle-proven library.

-## In Memory Decompression
+## In-Memory Decompression

-In memory decompression is done by the following functions:
+In-memory decompression is done by the following functions:

 | function | decompresses |
 | -------- | ------------ |